okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 * **Artifact**: postgresql
 * **Dependencies**: Web, JPA, PostgreSQL

 Download the file and unzip it.
-Then, simply run the command line below:
+Then, simply run the command below:

 ```bash
 ./mvnw spring-boot:run
 ```

-**NOTE:** Depending on your operating system, you need to change `./mvnw` to `mvnw` into the command line.
+**NOTE:** Depending on your operating system, you might need to change `./mvnw` to `mvnw`.

 Running `mvnw` will download Maven, all dependencies, and run the application goal (`spring-boot:run`).
 It will likely fail because you do not have a PostgreSQL database configured.
 Let's fix this.